Ricky Gibson (wrestler)

-Richard Earl Cain (November 19, 1952 – September 15, 2006) was an American professional wrestler who worked in the Southern Territories.
-He was the brother of Robert Gibson.
+Richard Earl Cain (November 19, 1952 – September 15, 2006) was an American professional wrestler.

 Professional wrestling career

 Gibson made his wrestling debut in 1970 working in Alabama and worked with Lee Fields.
 In 1975, he did a tour for All Japan Pro Wrestling.

-Gibson trained his brother Robert who made his debut in 1977 and teamed together winning many tag team titles mainly in Continental Wrestling Association in Tennessee.
+Gibson trained his brother Robert Gibson who made his debut in 1977 and teamed together winning many tag team titles mainly in Continental Wrestling Association in Tennessee.

 In 1982, Gibson was in a car accident and spent 39 days in intensive care.

 In 1983, the brothers disbanded when Robert went on to form the Rock 'n' Roll Express with Ricky Morton.
 Gibson would work in the AWA, and Mid-South.

 In 1986, he wrestled as Ricky Lee Jones in the Mid-Atlantic.
-He lasted his match in 1987 against Ric Flair.
+His last match was in 1987 against Ric Flair.

 Death

 Gibson died on September 15, 2006, of a heart attack at 53.
 The WWE acknowledged Ricky's death on WWE.com.